danpaldev/pr-assignment/README.md

 # GitHub Pull Requests Summary Script

 This script fetches a summary of open, closed, and draft pull requests from the past week for a specified GitHub repository.
+It then emails this summary using Amazon SES.

 ### Prerequisites